Simulation Software for Low-Frequency Electromagnetics and Electromechanical Components

 - Force and torque vs. time

-Make your simulation process more efficient with the built-in Application Builder by turning your models into specialized apps with customized inputs and outputs.
-You can distribute the apps you make to colleagues without simulation expertise so they can perform repetitive analyses on their own, streamlining the design process.
+Make your simulation process more efficient with the built-in Application Builder by turning your models into specialized applications with customized inputs and outputs.
+You can distribute the applications you make to colleagues without simulation expertise so they can perform repetitive analyses on their own, streamlining the design process.

 The workflow is simple:

-- Transform your EM model into a specialized user interface (an app)
+- Transform your EM model into a specialized user interface (an application)

-- Customize the app to your needs by selecting inputs and outputs for the app's users
+- Customize the app to your needs by selecting inputs and outputs for the application's users

 - Add optional code for user-interface logic or additional nonstandard operations